Cuspidal subgroups associated with non-rational Eisenstein maximal ideals: Introduction

-The main novelty in our work lies in the use of the cuspidal subgroup $C_E$ associated to any Eisenstein series $E \in E_2(\Ga_0(N))$.
-In \cite{MR800251}, Glenn Stevens computed the order of the subgroup $C_E$ of the cuspidal subgroup associated to any Eisenstein series $E \in E_2(\Ga_0(N)) \subset E_2(\Ga_1(N))$ for the congruence subgroup $\Ga_0(N)$ from the order of the cuspidal subgroup for $\Ga_1(N)$.
-Using this one can compute the order of the cuspidal subgroup {\it upto} the order of intersection of the said group with the Shimura subgroup.
-Using the above mentioned theorem of Stevens, we can only compute the order of certain component ~\cite[Example 4.
-9, page 542]{MR800251} of the cuspidal group associated to the Eisenstein series rather than the whole group because of the dependence on the Shimura subgroups.
-To understand rational Eisenstein maximal ideals Yuan Ren also studied these subgroups~\cite{MR3805452}
+The novelty in our work lies in the use of the cuspidal subgroup $C_{\Ga_0(N)}(E)$ (cf. \S ~\ref{Cuspidal}) associated with an Eisenstein series for the congruence subgroup $\Ga_0(N)$ rather than for $\Ga_1(N)$ with dependence on the Shimura subgroup as in Ren~\cite{MR4621854}.
+In~\cite{MR800251}, Stevens computed the order of the subgroup for $\Ga_1(N)$.
+As a by-product, it can compute the order of $C_{\Ga_0(N)}(E)$ {\it up to} the order of intersection of $C_{\Ga_1(N)}(E)$ with the Shimura subgroup, and therefore, it can only compute the order of certain components (~\cite[Example 4.9, p.
+542]{MR800251}) of the cuspidal group associated with an Eisenstein series, rather than the entire group due to dependency on the Shimura subgroup.
+We modify the arguments of Stevens' Theorem ~\cite[Theorem 1.3]{MR800251} and prove a variant of it (cf. Theorem~\ref{threestep}) that holds for $\Ga_0(N)$ for $N \in \N$.

-In the present paper, we modify the argument of~\cite[Theorem 1.3]{MR800251} and prove a variant of the above theorem [cf. Theorem~\ref{threestep}] that holds for the congruence subgroup $\Ga_0(N)$ for any $N \in \N$.
-As a consequence, we can compute the order of cuspidal subgroup associated to an Eisenstein series $E\in E_2(\Ga_0(N))$ without dependence on the order of the Shimura subgroups.